Medical Miracle Performed in Cape Town – Modern Medicine Leaps Forward

-From the turn of the 20th century onwards the curiosity of the medical scientists from around the world began focusing on such fields as: keeping an organ alive outside of its parent, the relationships between donors and host and the action or reactions of the antigens found with respect to the blood of each.
+From the turn of the 20th century onwards the curiosity of the medical scientists from around the world began focusing on such fields as keeping an organ alive outside of its parent, the relationships between donors and host, and the action or reactions of the antigens found with respect to the blood of each.
 Even understanding the “cooling” of a heart (which was only discovered in the early 1960s) and therefore stopping the blood flowing through the organ were all instrumental to the transplant.
 It is hard to comprehend just how complex the transplant procedure was.
-Even to this day a heart transplant is an extraordinary procedure, yet one that is done seemingly “routinely”.
+Even to this day, a heart transplant is an extraordinary procedure, yet one that is done seemingly “routinely”.

 Dr. Christian H. Barnard had been named the head of experimental surgery of the medical school associated with the Groote Schuur Hospital in Cape Town, in 1958.
-He was well-qualified with training at cardio thoracic surgery training at the University of Minnesota, earning his MSc and PhD.
+He was well-qualified with training at cardiothoracic surgery training at the University of Minnesota, earning his MSc and Ph.D.
 He continued his education and practiced his techniques with the generous support of the governments of the province of the Western Cape, and the city of Cape Town as well as additional private funding.
-Barnard was a highly skilled, hard-working and driven surgeon, who was confident in his technical abilities to do just about anything.
+Barnard was a highly skilled, hard-working, and driven surgeon, who was confident in his technical abilities to do just about anything.
 He is credited with the introduction of open-heart surgery at the University of Cape Town and he pioneered the techniques for the replacement of badly diseased heart valves, which became the standard techniques used by surgeons around the world.

 The Groote Schuur Hospital was well respected for the excellent quality of care given to all in need, regardless of pocketbook or color.
-The research labs of the medical school were of the highest quality possible and there was excellent financial support of all involved at both the hospital and medical school to be at the leading edge of their respective fields.
-All of this came together to create the conducive environment for the first human heart transplant in the world to be undertaken in Cape Town.
+The research labs of the medical school were of the highest quality possible and there was the excellent financial support of all involved at both the hospital and medical school to be at the leading edge of their respective fields.
+All of this came together to create a conducive environment for the first human heart transplant in the world to be undertaken in Cape Town.

 The first human heart transplant was performed by the cardiothoracic team of 30 gifted surgeons led by Dr. C. Barnard, who had already been working together on organ transplants for some 10 years.
 The surgery began around 1 am and was completed when the 25-year-old female donor heart was electrically shocked into action some six hours later in the 53-year-old male recipient’s body.
 The recipient was Louis Washkansky who lived for 18 days, at which time he succumbed to pneumonia because of his weakened immune system.

 Dr. Barnard performed a second human-to-human heart transplant on January 2, 1968.
 The recipient was Dr. Philip Blaaberg, who lived for 20 months.
-The triumph and success of these surgeries turned Dr. Barnard into a lecturer travelling and teaching around the globe.
+The triumph and success of these surgeries turned Dr. Barnard into a lecturer traveling and teaching around the globe.
 He received numerous honorary degrees and awards, but not the Noble Prize, an award that he had been nominated for.
 Soon after the second successful human heart transplant the well-respected surgeon Barnard made it known that his hands were becoming crippled by arthritis.
 He died while on holiday in Greece due to a severe asthma attack in September of 2001, just shy of his 80th birthday.